Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-In order to generate smooth curves embedding functional motifs, we take advantage of the flexibility provided by B-splines.
+Generating curves comprising functional motifs in a non-trivial task, since we require motifs to be smoothly embedded in curves while allowing them to occur with noise.
+In order to do this, we take advantage of the flexibility provided by B-splines.
 We consider a B-spline basis $\{\Phi_l\}_{l=1}^L$ of order $n$, with equally spaced knots $t_1,\dots,t_{L-n+2}$, and define each curve as

 where $c_l \in \mathbb{R}$, $l=1,\ldots,L$ are coefficients to be chosen.
 The order $n$ controls smoothness and complexity of $x$ ($x$ is a curve of class $C^{n-2}$ and a piece-wise polynomial of degree $n-1$).
 Higher orders provide more degrees of freedom, allowing one to generate curves with more complex shapes, and smoother at the knots.
 Each basis function $\Phi_l$ has compact support; specifically, it is $0$ outside an interval of length $nT$, where $T$ is the distance between two subsequent knots.
 As a consequence, we can define a functional motif of length $T$ fixing the values of $n$ coefficients $c_{\text{m},i},\dots,c_{\text{m},i+n-1}$ and repeating them multiple times within the same curve or across different curves.
 Longer motifs of length $2T,3T,\dots$ -- that may result in more complex shapes -- can be created in a similar way, fixing the values of $n+1,n+2,\dots$ subsequent coefficients.
 Since a single curve can embed more than one functional motif, as well as more than one occurrence of the same motif, we require motifs to be separated by at least one sub-interval $(t_i,t_{i+1})$ as not to be artificially merged (i.e.~we require at least $n$ background coefficients between them).
+Motif occurrences that are ``the same", both in shape and level, are generated adding Gaussian noise to the corresponding coefficients: $\tilde{c}_{\text{m},j}=c_{\text{m},j}+\epsilon_j$, \mbox{$\epsilon_j \stackrel{iid}{\sim} N(0,\sigma^2)$}.
+Motif occurrences that are ``the same" in shape but have different levels are obtained adding a constant $d_{\text{m}}$ to all the coefficients that define a single occurrence, choosing different constants for different occurrences: \mbox{$\tilde{c}_{\text{m},j}=c_{\text{m},j}+d_{\text{m}}+\epsilon_j$}, \mbox{$\epsilon_j \stackrel{iid}{\sim} N(0,\sigma^2)$}.
+Background coefficients $c_{\text{bg}} \in \left[a,b\right]$ are randomly generated as \mbox{$\left(c_{\text{bg}}-a\right)/b \stackrel{iid}{\sim} Beta(0.45,0.45)$}.
+The $Beta$ distribution allows us to create reasonably different backgrounds for both the curve $x(t)$ and its derivative $x'(t)$.
+With this flexible model we can generate functional data in several complex scenarios, varying curve and motif lengths, as well as variability, frequencies and positions of the occurrences of each motif.